apache/nuttx/configs/arduino-due/README.txt

     LED_IDLE             MCU is is sleep mode       ------ Not used --------

-  Thus if LED L is statically on, NuttX has successfully booted and is, apparently, running normmally.
-If LED RX is glowing, then NuttX is handling interupts (and also signals and assertions).
+  Thus if LED L is statically on, NuttX has successfully booted and is, apparently, running normally.
+If LED RX is glowing, then NuttX is handling interrupts (and also signals and assertions).
 If TX is flashing at approximately 2Hz, then a fatal error has been detected and the system has halted.